milelo/yetipad-app/README.md

 ## Usage

 There are currently outstanding app issues with its google-drive authentication from some browsers.
-For the moment I only recommend Chrome for desktop and particularly mobile.
+For the moment I only recommend Chrome or Edge for desktop and Chrome for mobile.
 See the table below.

-To load and open the app with a new document visit https://yetipad.mikelongworth.uk with your browser. **enable pop-ups** to see the google-drive authentication window.
+To load and open the app with a new document visit https://yetipad.milelo.uk with your browser. **enable pop-ups** to see the google-drive authentication window.

 Note, this is the current release build of the project that is in active development without any formal testing.
 I will